purpleidea/mgmt/docs/documentation.md

 than zero at this time.
 The traditional non-parallel execution found in config management tools such as `Puppet` can be obtained with `--sema 1`.

-#### `--remote <graph.yaml>`

-Point to a graph file to run on the remote host specified within.
-This parameter can be used multiple times if you'd like to remotely run on multiple hosts in parallel.

 #### `--allow-interactive`

 Allow interactive prompting for SSH passwords if there is no authentication